-More information can be found at: rcn.org.uk/clinical-topics/female-genital-mutilation
+More information can be found at: rcn.org.uk/clinical-topics/female-genital-mutilation and unicef.org/documents/accelerating-action-towards-fgm-elimination-lessons-evidence-effective-interventions

 Trans and non-binary people

 The experience of a period can be extremely distressing for transgender men, non-binary and gender fluid people.
 It can be a painful reminder of the incongruent gender assigned at birth.
 Period pain and emotional sensitivity can be amplified because of this.
 It is important that each individual is listened to with sensitivity and treated with compassionate respect using the pronoun of their choice, to avoid misgendering which can escalate distress.
 It is very important to use the terminology for body parts that the person elects to use, to ensure that care is person centred.